 - Locking in that assessment for as long as you remain eligible.

-That means that if the assessment of your home increased by exactly 50% after the Homestead Exemption, you will not save money right away.
-Homeowners will see savings for each dollar increase above 50%.
-You could also save money in the future if the assessment goes up again, because your Real Estate Taxes will be based on the “locked-in” assessment.
+That means that if the assessment of your home increased by exactly 50% or exactly 75%, you will not save money right away.
+Homeowners will see savings for each dollar increase above 50% or 75%.
+You could also save money in the future if your property assessment goes up again, because your Real Estate Taxes will be based on the “locked-in” assessment.